ngjunya/moneylion_assessment/README.md

 This assessment is done by using Nodejs/Expressjs framework.

+To start the server : npm start

+Port : 8000

 Assessment APIs located in App.js file.

 There are two features : Edit and Delete.